 There is an old Kriol saying in Belize “Han wash han.”
 Translation- sometimes we need other people to help fulfill our purpose, and cooperation benefits everyone.

-I decided to form Hand Up as an initiative to help Belize’s many worthy non-governmental organizations (NGOs and .orgs), by giving them an annual ad space sponsored by an individual or business.
+I decided to form Hand Up as an initiative to help Belize’s many worthy non-governmental organizations (NGOs and .orgs), by giving them an occasional hand up.
 During my 15 years in Belize, I have volunteered with numerous charitable organizations.
 Many of these nonprofit groups have little to no budget for marketing and are always striving to raise awareness.
-Along with helping a worthy cause with advertising (and my blog to recover from Covid income loss), your sponsorship will give each .org a dedicated info page that links back to key places on their site.

 So far, the following great organizations have joined Hand Up.